thmyrk/developer-happiness-blog/_posts/2018-10-22-on-working-remotely-part-1.md

 If you come from a small town like me and are looking for work, then you need to make a **choice**: either to pick a company that normally would be a second-choice for you, but it's the only one that hires people with your expertise in your neighbourhood, or you leave your friends, family and move out to a bigger city to work at someplace better.
 With remote work, you don't have that problem.
-You can *pick-and-choose* - you can employ yourself at a company from the opposite side of your country, or even, you can work for somebody from the *opposite side of Earth!* (if the law allows it of course).
+You can *pick-and-choose* - you can employ yourself at a company from the opposite side of your country, or even, you can work for somebody from the *opposite side of the Earth!* (if the law allows it of course).
 Here I'll make a smooth transition to my next point:

 ### Possible higher pay